Why invest in Spain?

 No double taxation

-Spain has tax treaties with a large number of countries, including but not limited to all the countries of the European Union.
+Spain has tax treaties with a large number of countries, including all countries of the European Union and beyond.

-This means that income from your home in Spain (rental income) is taxed only in Spain.
+As a result, income from your property in Spain (rental income) is taxed only in Spain.

 A very advantageous tax system